dorrajmachai/nvim/README.md

 - [Catppuccin](https://github.com/catppuccin/nvim)

 This is probably my favorite theme, like, *ever*.
 I prefer the Mocha color, and I use color overrides to customize it.
+I will say, in Neovim-QT, it seems to cause slower performance.

 - [Moonfly](https://github.com/bluz71/vim-moonfly-colors)